perlmunger/ATVids/README.md

 ## Just For Fun

 I wrote the same functionatliy into a ruby script just for fun.
 It's quite a bit shorter.
 In fairness, it uses some ruby modules that provide a lot of functionality.
-For instance, the whole JSON parsing capability is very well abstracted as is the open url functionality.
+For instance, the whole JSON parsing capability is very well abstracted as is the open uri functionality.
 In general, though, ruby is quite a bit more concise.

 ```ruby
 #!/usr/bin/env ruby